Cyber-Chic/nasa/COIN_LEDGER.md

 <summary>✨ Click here if you want to know how deep the rabbit hole goes...</summary>
 <br>

-Each custom coin features a fragmented poetry verse translating celestial research I have conducted across active astrophysical pipelines.
+Each custom coin features a fragmented poetry verse translating celestial citizen science research I have conducted across active astrophysical pipelines.
 Every verse directly represents data from my real-world astrophysics **[initiatives](https://github.com/Cyber-Chic/cosmos/)**, including analyzing planet transits for **Exoplanet Watch** and classifying deep-space structures on the **Zooniverse** network.

 To complete this physical-to-orbital transmission, our artifacts are launched to outer space via two unique celestial pathways: